Following the Canoe Routes: How the Fur Trade Families Moved Between the Interior and Quebec

 Don't limit your search to one location.
 A family might appear in Montreal-area parishes (Oka, Sainte-Anne-de-Bellevue, Lachine), Great Lakes missions (Michilimackinac, Sault Ste.
 Marie), and western posts (Red River, Prairie du Chien).
 Cast a wide geographic net.

 Years-long gaps in Quebec records don't mean your ancestor died or disappeared.
-He was likely working in the interior, where records were sparse or nonexistent.
-Check fur trade company records (NWC, HBC) to fill these gaps.
+He was likely working in the interior, where parish records were sparse or nonexistent.
+Check fur trade company records (NWC, HBC) at the Hudson's Bay Company Archives in Winnipeg to fill these gaps.
+A man who vanishes from Quebec registers in 1816 and reappears in 1827 may have a continuous paper trail in the HBCA the entire time.

 Look for Legitimization Records